xperseguers/t3ext-fal-protect/Documentation/UsersManual/Index.rst

   unauthenticated, or authenticated users or any list of Frontend user groups.

-To protect a folder, you need to *right click* its icon, either in the tree or in the list and click the "Edit" menu entry:
+To protect a folder, you need to *right click* its icon, either in the tree or in the list and click the "Folder permissions" menu entry:

 .. image:: ../Images/right-click.png
    :alt: Editing restrictions on a folder